I had a financial crisis last week.

 Change is very difficult.
 There is no Director of a company facing down ‘born digital’ competitors who is not wary.
 But they face a leadership challenge.
 How can they be credible with their teams if they don’t change accounting models that force engineers to think of themselves as costs rather than value adders tasked with delighting customers.

 The organisation that wants to hire 3,000 engineers wants to make their organisation attractive to engineers who think and act like digitally conceived businesses do.
 Having recruited someone of this ilk why would you subject that engineer who probably costs 100k pa to justify a 50p cost for his share of the tool?
-If a carpenter needed a new hammer would he need to justify the spend or is it a cost of doing business like the coffee machine?
+If a carpenter needed a new hammer would he need to justify the spend or is it a cost of doing business like the coffee machine is at the Bank?

 The correct and only way to govern this is to ensure the software being built is adding value, and organisations must quantify this at the appropriate level of granularity and regularity that satisfies the finance department.
 This is an example of a leading airline where this model is in place.